 For this section, let’s look at online legal service providers.
 I’m sure that that you have heard of companies like LegalZoom and Rocket Lawyer, which allow non-lawyers to easily draft Articles of Incorporation, make lease contracts, wills, and draft divorce paperwork.
 There are even phone apps that allow people to fight a traffic ticket in two minutes.
 These services allow people to receive legal services on a pay-per-document or flat monthly fee basis.
 With the ease associated with gaining access to the creation of common legal documents, it is no wonder that the proliferation of online legal service providers keeps some lawyers up at night.

 What’s my prediction for the future?

-The demand for alternative legal service providers will likely not decrease any time soon.
+The demand for alternative legal service providers will likely not decrease anytime soon.
 What should lawyers do about this advent of technological disruption?
 Perhaps it is time to heed the following motto – “if you can’t beat them, then join them.”
-In the ALSP sphere, law firms are already realizing that providers are more beneficial than harmful.
+In the ALSP sphere, law firms already realize that providers are more beneficial than harmful.
 Some firms are even creating their own online platforms so that clients will go to them for form documents rather than a standalone online service provider.
 In order to avoid becoming obsolete, firms will have to transform into alternative legal service providers.